Review: Ravemen PR1600

-Run-times range from 1.4 hours at 1,600 lumens up to 24 hours flashing.
+Run times range from 1.4 hours at 1,600 lumens up to 24 hours flashing.
 To ride confidently on unlit roads and trails I needed at least 400 and 800 lumens respectively.
-Lower settings were okay with more ambient light or while riding carefully.
+Lower settings were OK with more ambient light or while riding carefully.

-Off-road the full 1,600 lumens is best but 1.4 hours is short for night-riding, so I switched to lower settings when the lamp’s countdown timer dictated.
+Off road the full 1,600 lumens is best but 1.4 hours is short for night riding, so I switched to lower settings when the lamp’s countdown timer dictated.
 The PR1600 will run for longer if you plug an auxiliary 5V 2A battery (not supplied) into its USB-C port.
-Brightness then tops out at 800 lumens, which isn’t always enough off-road.
-There’s also a USB-A output port: when the lamp has power remaining it can charge your phone etc.
+Brightness then tops out at 800 lumens, which isn’t always enough off road.
+There’s also a USB-A output port: when the lamp has power remaining it can charge your phone and so on.

 Great on road, where the simple and effective dipped-beam facility puts other high-power lights to shame.
-A short run-time on the highest setting limits rides off-road.
+A short run time on the highest setting limits off-road rides.

 1,500-lumen all-in-one light with dual lenses: a flat, wider angle beam and a spot for distance.
 The latter can be dimmed for oncoming traffic via a wired remote switch.